 Ingredients & Substition Notes

-Lentils: I used yellow lentils for this recipe but any type of lentils would work here.
-You could use yellow lentils, green lentils or red lentils.
-Make sure to adjust the amount of veggie stock/ water to your lentils.
+Lentils: I usually use red lentils for this recipe but any type of lentils would work here.
+You could use red, yellow or green lentils.
+Make sure to adjust the amount of veggie stock/ water though.
+Green lentils usually need more liquid (and a longer cooking time) than red or yellow lentils.
 You could also replace the dry lentils with canned lentils.
 In that case, just leave out the veggie stock, let sweet potatoes simmer in a mix of chopped tomatoes and coconut milk.
 Add canned lentils at the end, when sweet potatoes are already soft.

 Veggie Broth: I use store bought veggie broth powder in all my recipes that contain veggie stock.
 I make sure that it contains almost no additives- it might take a while to find an appropriate one but once you've found a brand that you like, it saves a lot of time and energy.
 With the veggie stock powder that I use, 1 tablespoon of powder is enough to produce 2-3 cups of veggie stock.